raffyuy/qantas-wine-points-optimizer/README.md

 This Tampermonkey script calculates the points to price ratio, displays it on the product card, and sorts them in descending order
 ![image](https://github.com/raffyuy/qantas-wine-points-optimizer/assets/51266174/054dd159-6e6c-401d-b4eb-7a5a59590464)

+I'm not much of a front-ender so not much thought on styling going on. 😅

 ## Installation